 I’m excited to share with you highlights from our week in Paris from July 2015.
-We spent the majority of our time wandering the streets, eating delicious meals, rotating rosé and espresso, and taking in the beauty that covers every inch of the city.
-I highly recommend these places below, and plan to visit them again someday in the future.
+We spent the majority of our time wandering the streets, eating, rotating rosé and espresso, and taking in the beauty that covers every inch of the city.
+I highly recommend these places below and plan to visit them again someday in the future.
 One week just wasn’t long enough, but it was by far the most magical trip I’ve ever experienced.
-A few photos…

-This neighborhood was on my radar for quite some time.
-We booked our Airbnb right in the heart of it all, and it was SUCH a great decision.
+Living like a local in this well-known and loved neighborhood was the best idea.
+We booked our Airbnb right in the heart of it all, and it was perfect.
 We were a block away from one of my favorite streets where we spent a lot of our time.
-I highly highly recommend using Airbnb in Paris — it was so fun to feel like a local on our quaint little street – so accessible to everything we wanted to check out.
-Not to mention, the herringbone hardwood and quintessential Parisian windows felt like we were living in a Pinterest world.
+I highly highly recommend using Airbnb in Paris.
+There are so many adorable places to stay– herringbone hardwood, quintessential Parisian windows, and all!

 Café de Flore